Anyako

 Anyako is a town in the Volta Region of Ghana.
 It is bordered at the south by the Keta Lagoon.
-The inhabitants of the town mainly belong to the Ewe tribe.
+The inhabitants of the town mainly belong to the Ewe ethnic group.
 Tracing its establishment to a settlement founded by the Anlos during the migration from Notsie in present-day Togo.
 The town is the birthplace of Ghanaian-American artist El Anatsui.
 The town has had little to no growth over the past thirty years due to sea erosion which affected commercial activities.